mmorales45/EKF-SLAM/nuturtle_control/README.md

 ### turtle_interface
 turtle_interface allows for the control of the robot based on the /cmd_vel topic measurements and then publishing to /wheel_cmd and /joint_states.

 ### odometry
+The odometry node publishes odometry messages and transforms between the robot and odom frame.

 ## Launchfile
-The `start_robot.launch` file is the primary launchfile for the package and consists of controlling the Turtlebot3 in multiple scenarios such as controlling a simualated robot, starting a real robot from the robot itself and starting the robot from the user's computer.
+The `start_robot.launch` file is the primary launchfile for the package and consists of controlling the Turtlebot3 in multiple scenarios such as controlling a simulated robot, starting a real robot from the robot itself and starting the robot from the user's computer.

 To run the launchfile, run the following line.